SemPlaatsman/WeatherStation.ImageProcessor/deploy/DEPLOYMENT.md

 - Application Insights for monitoring

 ## Deployment Prerequisites
-The following files are prepared and ready in the `/deploy` directory:
+The following files are prepared and ready in this directory:
 - `main.bicep`: Infrastructure as code definition
 - `parameters.json`: Configuration parameters for the deployment
 - `deploy.ps1`: PowerShell deployment script